Skip to main content

 October 24, 2024

-Eastern Shipbuilding officially announced commencement of the second annual Coastline Initiative!
-Students from welding programs across Bay and Gulf counties are on the forefront of innovation and marine habitat enhancement.
+Eastern Shipbuilding has officially announced the start of the second annual Coastline Initiative, continuing its commitment to education and marine conservation.
+Students enrolled in welding programs across Bay and Gulf Counties are leading the way in innovation while contributing to projects that enhance marine habitats.

 Read the Professional Mariner article here: